jwuphysics/chary_elbaz_python/README.md

 L_IR = ce.fit_SED(z=1, S_nu=3500*u.uJy, wavelength=160*u.um)

 print(L_IR * 1e-10)
-# prints out 16.1544513536
 ```
+We see that the fit infrared luminosity is $16.2 \times 10^{10}~L_\odot$.
 Note that the returned quantity has no units attached, but is in solar luminosities.